OlioEngr/jexer/README.md

 }
 ```

-See the file demos/Demo1.java for example usage.
+See the file demos/Demo1.java for detailed examples.